 - What are persistent herbicides?

-- What plants are sensitive to persistent herbicides?
+- What plants are sensitive to these herbicides?

 - What do plants damaged with these herbicides look like?